pretix/pretix-docs/docs/guides/widget.md

 ## Lading the widget dynamically

-If you need to control the way or timing the widget loads, for example because you want to modify user data (see below) dynamically via JavaScript, you can register a listener that we will call before creating the widget:
+You may need to control when and how the widget loads, for example because you want to modify user data (see below) dynamically via JavaScript.
+You can register a listener that will be run before creating the widget:

 ```
 <script type="text/javascript">